Scissor-tailed kite: Behaviour and ecology

 When breeding the scissor-tailed kite feeds mainly on skinks and other lizards, as well as small snakes, rodents and arthropods.
 Usually hunts on the wing, occasionally pursuing insects flushed by grass fires.
 When termites emerge or locusts swarm, there may be gatherings of scissor-tailed kites.
 Loose flocks have been known to associate with cattle, flying immediately overhead and hawking any insects that they flush.

-They breed in loose colonies of up to 20 pairs, although will do so as single pairs, mainly on May to August but breeds in December to February in the west and March- June or August in Kenya.
-A small stick nest is built an acacia or thorny bush at 2-8m from the ground.
+They breed in loose colonies of up to 20 pairs, although will do so as single pairs, mainly from May to August but breeds in December to February in the west and March- June or August in Kenya.
+A small stick nest is built in an acacia or thorny bush at 2-8m from the ground.
 The nest is often sited close to the nest of a large raptor such as a secretary bird or a brown snake eagle, occasionally close to buildings.